-But once all of the planning and organizing is done and dusted, your holiday should just be about making happy, crazy memories with your loved ones.
-And that’s why, no matter where you’re going, or who you are going with, we couldn’t recommend a family travel insurance policy to you more.
+But once all the planning and organising is done and dusted, your holiday should be about making memories with your loved ones.
+And that’s why, no matter where you’re going, or who you’re going with, family travel insurance is a must.

-But, when you're looking at family travel insurance policies, how do you make sure you get the right policy for your family and your holiday?
+But when you're looking at family travel insurance policies, how do you make sure you get the right policy for your family and your holiday?
 For the most part, travel insurance is travel insurance.
-If you’ve taken out a travel insurance policy before, then you know what the go is.
-But, there are a few things you should consider when it comes to family travel insurance before you purchase your policy.
+If you’ve taken out a travel insurance policy before, you know what the go is.
+But there are a few things you should consider when it comes to family travel insurance before you purchase your policy.

-The number of dependents that are covered under a single family policy also changes between providers - some family policies only cover two adults and two children, and any extra dependents will add to the cost.
-But, others can cover up to 25 people under the one policy (perfect if the grandparents are coming along too).
-So, it’s a good idea to check this with each provider if you are comparing policies.
+The number of dependents covered under a single family policy also changes between providers.
+Some family policies only cover two adults and two children, and any extra dependents will add to the cost.
+Others can cover up to 25 people under the one policy, perfect for covering everyone on a getaway with the extended family (even you, Great Aunt Bertha!).
+Be sure to check out who is covered with each provider when comparing policies.

 Most travel insurance providers define dependents as your children, grandchildren, step children, adopted children or foster children; under the age of 21; not in full time employment, and travelling with you.
-But, some insurers have different age limits (might be 18 years of age instead of 21), so you should check on this too.
+But some insurers have different age limits (e.g. 18 years of age instead of 21), so you should confirm this, too.

-The good news is, that if all of the above boxes are ticked, then your dependents are usually covered for free under a family insurance policy.
+The good news is, if all of the above boxes are ticked, your dependents are usually covered for free under a family insurance policy.

-Did you read the part above where I said “and travelling with you”?
+Did you read the part above where we said travelling with you?

 That’s a pretty key part of a family travel insurance policy.
-For everyone under the policy to be covered for the duration of your trip, you must all be travelling together for the duration of your trip.
-If you are going to be splitting up on your family holiday for any reason, then you might want to consider a different kind of policy to get the best cover for your circumstances.
+For everyone under the policy to be covered for your trip, you must all be travelling together for the duration of your trip.
+If you’re going to be splitting up on your family holiday for any reason, you might want to consider a different kind of policy to get the best cover for your circumstances.

-As always when picking a travel insurance policy, you should read the Product Disclosure Statement (PDS) before you decide to buy.
-This is especially important to do, and to understand, when you’re deciding on a family policy, as there may be a few differences to the single policy you have purchased in the past.
+As always, when picking a travel insurance policy, you should read the Product Disclosure Statement (PDS) before you decide to buy.
+This is especially important to understand when you’re deciding on a family policy, as there may be a few differences to any single policies you may have purchased in the past.

-Secondly, you also need to be aware that not all activities your kids might want to try will automatically be included in your travel insurance policy.
-Things like go-karting, abseiling and zorbing are usually not on the list, but you should read the inclusions first to double check what you will be and won’t be covered for.
+Secondly, you need to be aware that not all activities your kids might want to try will automatically be included in your travel insurance policy.
+Things like go-karting, abseiling and zorbing are usually not on the list, but you should read the inclusions first to double-check what you will and won’t be covered for.

-Not specific to family travel insurance, but you will need to consider whether you take out a single trip policy or a multi-trip annual policy.
-If you’re only planning on the one family holiday this year, then it may be more economical to go with the single trip policy.
-But if you’re planning a few holidays throughout the year, then it may be more budget-friendly in the long run to go with the multi-trip annual policy.
+Not specific to family travel insurance, but you’ll need to consider whether to take out a single-trip policy or a multi-trip annual policy.
+If you’re only planning on the one family holiday this year, it may be more economical to go with a single-trip policy.
+But if you’re planning a few holidays throughout the year, it may be more budget-friendly in the long run to go with the multi-trip annual policy.

-Lastly, you will want to consider what level of cover you want to have for your family.
+Lastly, you’ll want to consider what level of cover you want to have for your family.
 Obviously, the more basic you go, the cheaper your policy will be, but you’ll also have lower cover.
-If you opt for a comprehensive policy, you will get a higher level of cover at a higher premium too.
+If you opt for a comprehensive policy, you’ll get a higher level of cover at a higher premium, too.

-Researching, comparing and picking a travel insurance policy for your family holiday isn’t going to be the highlight of the trip, or even the highlight of the planning of the trip.
-But, to help ease the pain of finding the right travel insurance policy for your family, have a chat to one of our FXperts - they can talk you through the different options we offer through our partner, Cover-More Travel Insurance^.
-You'll be one step closer to enjoying your time off with your loved ones, travel insurance and peace of mind in tow!
+Researching, comparing and choosing a travel insurance policy for your family holiday isn’t going to be the highlight of the trip – or even the highlight of the planning of the trip.
+So let one of our FXperts help you find the right travel insurance policy for your family.
+We can talk you through the different options we offer through our partner, Cover-More Travel Insurance^.
+You'll be one step closer to enjoying your time off with your loved ones - travel insurance and peace of mind in tow!

 This blog is provided for information only and does not take into consideration your objectives, financial situation or needs.
 You should consider whether the information and suggestions contained in any blog entry are appropriate for you, having regard to your own objectives, financial situation and needs.
 While we take reasonable care in providing the blog, we give no warranties or representations that it is complete or accurate, or is appropriate for you.
 We are not liable for any loss caused, whether due to negligence or otherwise, arising from use of, or reliance on, the information and/or suggestions contained in this blog.